 Inside, there are clean bathrooms and a restaurant with a view of the river.
 There is also an entrance to the trail that takes you to different views of the waterfall.
 Let me tell you in advance… the entrance fee is worth every penny!

 As we approached, the sound of roaring water got louder and louder until it was impossible to talk to one another.
 We wouldn’t have been able to hear ourselves much less each other.
-Water spray fell like mist and we pulled out raincoats to protect our cameras.
-We took a few shots and then the cameras that weren’t waterproof were stowed away, deep in the safety of the dry back pack.
-Water was literally falling from the sky and we were standing immediately next to its source.
+Water spray fell like mist.
+We pulled out raincoats to protect our cameras while we took a few shots.
+Then we stowed our less-that-waterproof cameras away, deep in the safety of the dry back pack.
+Water literally fell from the sky and we were standing immediately next to its source.

 My family was practically running through in excitement and I was having trouble finding the most basic footing.
 My glasses steamed up.
 I couldn’t look straight ahead as that would mean hitting my head on the ceiling.
 My hat had gotten in the way and I had clumsily placed it under one arm and was trying not to drop it.
 My pack was around my waist and it worked neither in the front, where I had to double over it, nor in the back where it would it the ceiling.
 It seemed like forever when I finally reached some steps carved into the stone which led out of the cave-like passage.